 If you are not a national of a European Union (EU) / European Economic Area (EEA) country and you wish to study in the UK, it is important that you apply for an appropriate UK visa or entry clearance in your home country.
-There are two types visas that allow you to study in the UK: the Short-Term Student Visa and the Tier 4 (General) Student Visa.
+There are two types visas that allow you to study in the UK: the Short-term Study Visa and the Tier 4 (General) Student Visa.

-Note: Leicester College is NOT A TIER 4 SPONSOR and we cannot offer places to students requiring a Tier 4 (General) Student Visa to study in the UK – we are only able to accept applications for courses that require a Short Term Student Visa.
+Note: Leicester College is NOT A TIER 4 SPONSOR and we cannot offer places to students requiring a Tier 4 (General) Student Visa to study in the UK – we are only able to accept applications for courses that require a Short-term Study Visa.

 If you are 18 years or over and you are coming to the UK to study for a maximum of six months (or 11 months if you intend to study intensive English language), you may be able to enter as a short-term student.

-The ordinary Short-Term Student category will allow you to come to the UK if you are 18 years or older, and want to enter:
+The ordinary Short-term Study Visa category will allow you to come to the UK if you are 18 years or older, and want to enter:

 - for up to 6 months to study a short course in any subject area; or

 - for up to 11 months to study an English language course.

 If you choose to come as a short-term student you will NOT be allowed to do any work (including unpaid work) or a work placement or work experience (even if it is part of a course).
 Short-term students are not allowed to apply to switch into any other immigration or visa category while still in the UK.

 This type of visa cannot be extended – If you wish to continue your studies after the visa period, even at another institution, you will have to leave the UK and apply for another visa in your own country to return.